jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

            └─2374 nginx: worker process
 ```

-### Serving Static Site with Nginx

-// *** TBD ***

-### Configuring Nginx for Hugo Server

-There are a number of commands that will become necessary for starting, stopping, reloading, and checking the status of the nginx server as changes are made to the nginx server configuration file `/etc/nginx/sites-available/default`.
+There are a number of commands that will become necessary for starting, stopping, reloading, and checking the status of the Nginx server as changes are made to the Nginx server configuration files located at `/etc/nginx/sites-available`.

     // Check server status
     systemctl status nginx